 - La Conciergerie

 4. Avoid booking a hotel outside of Paris

-I know those affordable hotels near Paris Disney sound tempting.
+I know those affordable hotels near Disneyland Paris sound tempting.
 But unless you’re spending every day exploring the Disney park, it’s not a good idea.

 If you’re visiting Paris for the first time, I highly recommend choosing a central location that provides easy access to your must-see attractions.

 Many tourists make the mistake of staying outside of Paris in order to save money.
 But commuting into the city every day is expensive.
 Plus, it wastes a lot of your precious sightseeing time.

 To save money, you may want to consider booking your accommodations through Booking.com.
 This is my go-to site for finding deals on hotels.
 Below you can check prices on local hotels in Paris.

 5. Don’t think that everything in Paris is expensive

 Paris is home to some of the world’s best luxury hotels, restaurants, and attractions.
 But there are plenty of ways to have fun in Paris even if you’re traveling on a tight budget.